Rubina-Bansal/Analytics-Projects-Python-/README.md

 The dataset aim to analyze variables that are likely to influence the business across verticals like Banking and Asset Management Companies using basic python concepts of for-loops and user-defined functions along with data manipulation and visualization techniques using Pandas and NumPy libraries.
 The objective was to identify the best countries and a suitable investment type for making the investment for a firm.
 The overall strategy was to invest where others are investing, implying that the best countries are the ones ‘where most investors are investing’.

+# Credit Card Analysis
+The dataset relationg to customer details along with thier credit card payment details was provided from April 2005 to September 2005.
+The Objective was to analyse and seek insights on factors that lead to credible or not credible customers.
+The project is an end-to end EDA Case Study.